Integrated B.S./M.S. Plan B Nutrition Degree

 - Application Procedures: Andrew Howe firstname.lastname@example.org

 -Requirements to become a Registered Dietitian Nutritionist (RDN): Corrie Marion email@example.com and https://fscn.cfans.umn.edu/undergraduate-programs/nutrition/dpd

 Currently enrolled students in the Nutrition Studies or Didactic Program in Dietetics (DPD) tracks of the University of Minnesota, Twin Cities campus undergraduate nutrition program

-Apply to the Nutrition Graduate Program by June 15 in the year before your final year, based on completion of required courses (see Sample Class Schedule above).
+Apply to the Nutrition Graduate Program by June 15 in the year before your final year, based on acceptable completion of required courses (see Sample Class Schedule above).
 Undergraduate adviser can assist you with class sequencing.